-The Class C Warrants and Class D Warrants are speculative in nature.
+The Class A Warrants and Class B Warrants are speculative in nature.

-The Class C Warrants and the Class D Warrants do not confer any rights of common stock ownership on its holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire shares of common stock at a fixed price for a limited period of time.
-Specifically, commencing on the date of issuance, holders of the Class C Warrants may exercise their right to acquire the common stock and pay an exercise price of \$1.10 per share, subject to certain adjustments, prior to the five year anniversary from the date of issuance with respect to the Class C Warrants and the one year anniversary from the date of issuance with respect to the Class D Warrants, after which date any unexercised warrants will expire and have no further value.
-Moreover, following this offering, the market value of the Class D Warrants and the Class D Warrants, if any, is uncertain and there can be no assurance that the market value of the Class C Warrants and the Class D Warrants will equal or exceed their imputed offering price.
-The Class C Warrants and the Class D Warrants will equal or exceed their imputed offering price.
-The Class C Warrants and the Class D Warrants will ever equal or exceed the exercise price of the Class C Warrants and the Class D Warrants, and consequently, whether it will ever be profitable for holders of the Class C Warrants and the Class D Warrants to exercise the warrants.
+The Class A Warrants and Class B Warrants do not confer any rights of common stock ownership on its holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire shares of common stock at a fixed price for a limited period of time.
+Specifically, commencing on the date we file an amendment to our restated certificate of incorporation to reflect our stockholders' approval of a reverse stock split in an amount sufficient to permit the exercise in full of the Class A Warrants and Class B Warrants, contingent upon stockholder approval of such reverse stock split and of the exercisability of the Class A Warrants and Class B Warrants, holders of the Class A Warrants and Class B Warrants may exercise their right to acquire the common stock and pay an exercise price of \$0.20 per share, subject to certain adjustments, prior to one year from the date on which such warrants become exercisable with respect to the Class A Warrants and five years from the date on which such warrants become exercisable with respect to the Class B Warrants, after which applicable date any unexercised warrants will expire and have no further value.
+Moreover, following this offering, the market value of the Class A Warrants and Class B Warrants, if any, is uncertain and there can be no assurance that the market value of the Class A Warrants and Class B Warrants will equal or exceed their imputed offering price.
+The Class A Warrants and Class B Warrants will not be listed or quoted for trading on any market or exchange.
+There can be no assurance that the market price of the common stock will ever equal or exceed the exercise price of the Class A Warrants and Class B Warrants, and consequently, whether it will ever be profitable for holders of the Class A Warrants and Class B Warrants to exercise the warrants.